mogenius/docs/mogenius/docs/getting-started/about-cloudspaces.md

 # About Cloudspaces

-The Cloudspace is your project where you will set up your application and services.
-After creation your Cloudspace is immediately online and accessible through the hostname.
+The cloudspace is your project where you will set up your application and services.
+After creation your cloudspace is immediately online and accessible through the hostname.

 **We handle the following steps in the background when you create a Cloudspace**